draukadin/iron-dragon/README.md

-#My personal project to implement the Mayfair Iron Dragon board game in java
+#My personal project to implement the Mayfair Iron Dragon board game in Java